-\minisection{Faithfulness vs. Plausibility.} There is an intrinsic tension between Faithfulness and Plausibility.
-Think about an extreme case: if an ``explanation'' were just a copy of all model weights, it would be perfectly faithful but not at all plausible to any target audience.
-Now consider the other extreme: we could first ask the target audience which features they consider the most important when they themselves were predicting the label of the example.
-We could then simply copy their response as our ``explanation'' of how our target model works.
-This ``explanation'' would be perfectly plausible to the audience since it fully matches the human reasoning process, but not at all faithful since it has nothing to do with how the model works.
-Therefore, Plausibility does not guarantee Faithfulness, and vice versa.
+\minisection{Faithfulness vs. Plausibility.} There is an intrinsic tension between these two notions.
+Think about an extreme case: If an ``explanation'' is just a copy of all model weights, it would be perfectly faithful but not at all plausible to any target audience.
+Now consider the other extreme: We could ask the target audience which features are most important when they themselves make a prediction, then simply copy their response as our ``explanation'' of how the model works.
+This ``explanation'' would be perfectly plausible since it fully matches the human reasoning process, but not at all faithful since it has nothing to do with how the model works.
+Therefore, plausibility does not guarantee faithfulness, and vice versa.

-Moreover, when we observe that an explanation is implausible in human terms, there can be two possibilities: (a) the model itself is not reasoning in the same way as humans do, and (b) the explanation is unfaithful.
-For instance, if an explanation says that the model is mainly relying on function words like \textit{the}, \textit{a} instead of content words like \textit{awesome}, \textit{great} in sentiment classification, it could be that (a) the model is truly relying on those uninformative words to make predictions, potentially because of spurious correlations in the dataset, or that (b) the model is actually relying on content words, but the explanation does not faithfully reflect the fact.
-Thus, while a lot of prior work evaluates explanations via user studies, this only touches on Plausibility, but does not tell us anything about Faithfulness.
+Moreover, when we observe that an explanation is implausible in human terms, there can be two possibilities: (a) the model itself is not reasoning in the same way as humans do, or (b) the explanation is unfaithful.
+For instance, if an explanation says that a sentiment classification model is mainly relying on function words like \textit{the}, \textit{a} instead of sentiment words like \textit{awesome}, \textit{great}, it could be that the model is truly relying on those uninformative words to make predictions (potentially because of spurious correlations in the dataset), \textbf{or} that the model is correctly relying on content words, but the explanation does not faithfully reflect the fact.

 In practice, faithfulness has often been conflated with plausibility.
 For example, explanations that better align with human perception are often thought to be more faithful, while in fact, they are only more plausible.
 See Section~\ref{section:human_perception_evaluation} for more discussion. \\